seasketch/geoprocessing/packages/wiki-docs/Migrating.md

   }]
 ```

-Global EEZ datasource (with filters set to for Samoa EEZ)
+Global EEZ datasource  published by [global-datasources](https://github.com/seasketch/global-datasources) (with filters set to for Samoa EEZ)

 ```json
 [{